lindacom/SQL-and-TSQL/projects/OOP-shopping-cart-TSQL/README.md

 Create a node project
 ===========================

 1. Open visual studio code.
-Open a terminal and navigate to the required directory (e.g desktop)
+Open a terminal and navigate to the required directory (e.g cd desktop)
 2. Make a new directory using the command mkdir <directoryname>

-On your computer:
+If you havent already done so on your computer:
 4. download node js from nodejs.org
-5. install PHP (if you haven’t already).Just follow the standard instructions on http://php.net/manual/en/install.php.
+5. install PHP (if you haven’t already).
+Follow the standard instructions on http://php.net/manual/en/install.php.

-In the commandline:
+In the terminal:
-4. navigate into the directory you just created and enter the command npm init.
+4. navigate into the directory you just created (cd <directoryname>)and enter the command npm init.
   When prompted you can enter package name, description entery point - index.js or press enter to accept the default.
   When prompted is it ok click yes.

 In visual studio code:
 7. go to file > open folder and open the directory you have created.
    N.b. you will see a node modules directory has been created and a package.json file has been created

 Add dependencies
 =================